-Re-insulating the walls of your skoolie conversion is important.
+Replacing the insulation in your skoolie walls is an important step.
 For a few reasons:

-- The insulation currently in there is nasty, old, and not really doing much anyway.
+- The old insulation in there is nasty, old, and not really doing much anyway.

-- Re-insulating with a higher R-value insulation will help A LOT with heating and cooling your school bus conversion
+- Re-insulating with a higher R-value material will help A LOT with heating and cooling your skoolie.

 What type of insulation should I use?

 That really comes down to preference!
 We chose Rockwool Mineral Wool Comfort Batt (you can get it at Lowe’s) primarily because of its high R-value and moisture resistance.
 It also has the added benefit of being a great sound absorber, which helped greatly in soundproofing the recording studio.
-Many skoolies choose spray foam; that application didn’t work for us because of cost and also because it’s not great for sound absorption.
+Many choose spray foam for their skoolie walls and ceiling; that application didn’t work for us because of cost and also because spray foam is not great for sound absorption.

-This tutorial is only applicable for insulating with a batting insulation material.
+Note: This guide is only applicable if you’re choosing to insulate with batting material.

 - Sharpie marker